 Overall, $\sigma^s_{zz} (B)$ comprises only even powers of $B$, which is in agreement with the Onsager-Casimir reciprocity relation, $\sigma^{\rm intra(inter)}_{zz} (\mathbf{B})= \sigma^{\rm intra(inter)}_{zz} (-\mathbf{B})$ \cite{onsager31_reciprocal, onsager2, onsager3}.
-From analysing the generic features, we conclude that there is little wisdom to be gained from the $\beta_{\rm inter} = 0 $ to infer anything regarding the $\beta_{\rm inter} \neq 0 $ case.
+From analysing the generic features, we conclude that there is little wisdom to be gained from the $\beta_{\rm inter} = 0 $ case to infer anything regarding the $\beta_{\rm inter} \neq 0 $ cases.
 The only thing that matches between the two separate analyses is regarding the signs and strengths of the OMM-sourced parts.
-Albeit, the rationale behind not to try to extract similarities between the two cases is that the charge conservation equation(s) that come into picture are distinctly different --- (I) for a single band with $ \beta_{\rm inter} = 0$, the charge conservation must be satisfied individually for that particular band; (II) a nonzero interband-coupling demands that the net charge, from summing over the two bands, must be conserved.
+Albeit, the rationale behind not to try to extract similarities between the two cases is that the charge-conservation equations that come into picture are distinctly different --- (I) for a single band with $ \beta_{\rm inter} = 0$, the charge-conservation must be satisfied individually for that particular band; (II) a nonzero interband-coupling demands that the net charge, from summing over the two bands, must be conserved.
 The observations serve to reinforce the recurrent phenomenon that the response from a single isolated band is fundamentally different from the case when the quasiparticles are free to scatter with those populating other bands.
-In fact, the same thing has been onserved for the two bands of an isolated Kramers-Weyl node \cite{ips-exact-kwn}, where downward-curved parabolas morph into upward-curved ones for each of the bands, as soon as $\beta_{\rm inter}$ is turned on.
+In fact, the same thing has been observed for the two bands of an isolated Kramers-Weyl node \cite{ips-exact-kwn}, where downward-curved parabolas morph into upward-curved ones for each of the bands, as soon as $\beta_{\rm inter}$ is turned on.